NyagiByte/Nyagi_Bits_and_Bytes/CONTRIBUTING.md

 ## Fluids
 ### Registering the fluid
-To add a new fluid, go to ModFluids.java and add a new entry to the list `new FluidInfo.Builder("fluid_id", 0xA1e7e2b2),`
+To add a new fluid, go to the ModFluids class and add a new entry to the list `new FluidInfo.Builder("fluid_id", 0xA1e7e2b2),`
 Note that a bunch of different IDs will be built out of this one.
 The second parameter is its tint and is formatted as 0x, followed by 4 hexadecimal values in the order of transparency, red, green, blue.